Viewing Distance Calculator

 Because the result is given in real room units, it is easy to test.
 Measure from the screen surface to your eye position while seated.
 If your room only allows 7 feet but the balanced recommendation is closer to 9 feet, you can still use the result to decide whether a smaller screen, a different seat location, or a more immersive preference makes better sense for the space.

-For the actual calculator, though, the diagonal is first converted to width.
-A 55-inch 16:9 screen is about 47.9 inches wide.
-Plugging that width into the field-of-view formula gives a recommended distance of about 89.5 inches, which is roughly 7.5 feet or 2.27 meters.
-The 4K acuity check is smaller than that, so the field-of-view result remains the final answer.
+Suppose you have a 55-inch 4K TV and want a balanced 30° experience.
+A 55-inch 16:9 screen is about 47.9 inches wide and 27.0 inches tall.
+Plugging the width into the field-of-view formula gives 47.9 ÷ (2 × tan 15°) ≈ 89.5 inches, which is roughly 7.5 feet or 2.27 meters.
+The 4K sharpness floor is 1.59 × 27.0 ≈ 42.9 inches, comfortably closer than the angle target, so the field-of-view result stands as the final recommendation.

 Interpreting the result in a real room